parkjungha/triplet/myreadme.md

 | shorter epochs | 73.8% | ⬇️ |
 | longer epochs | 75.9% | ⬇️ |

 I use the longer epochs one because of the better performance.

+and put them to `triplet/pretrained_model` directory.
 ---